Espyo/Pikifen/README.txt

 ===============
     Upgrading from an older version
         If you are upgrading from an older version of the engine, you should extract it into a new folder and use that one instead.
 If you do this, remember to copy over the "User_data" folder from the previous version, if you care about your settings and personal backups.
 If you have any custom-made content you want to keep, copy that too, and remember to also follow any instructions noted in the changelog, inside the included manual.
-        If you just extract the new version into the same folder as the old one, you risk having files you care about be replaced, or keeping old files that the new version doesn't use and end up wasting space.
+        If you just extract the new version into the same folder as the old one, you risk having files you care about be replaced, as well as keeping old files that the new version doesn't use and end up wasting space.

     Windows
         The latest version available for download for Windows is shown at the top of the GitHub releases page: https://github.com/Espyo/Pikifen/releases The download is a compressed (zipped) file, which should be simple to extract.
 Just unzip everything onto a folder, and double-click Pikifen.exe from the folder to start running.
 If you have downloaded a zip file in hopes of just playing the engine, but can't find any Pikifen.exe file to double-click, then check if there's a "Source" folder.
 If there is, you've downloaded the wrong zip file.
 Use the one in the https://github.com/Espyo/Pikifen/releases page.